Xeretov/exercises/README.md

 <details>
   <summary>Lezione 2</summary>

 > 2-3.
 Personal Message: Use a variable to represent a person’s name, and print a message to that person.
-Your message should be simple, such as, “Hello Eric, would you like to learn some Python today?”
+Your message should be simple, such as, "Hello Eric, would you like to learn some Python today?"
 >
 > ---
 > 2-4.
 Name Cases: Use a variable to represent a person’s name, and then print that person’s name in lowercase, uppercase, and title case.
 >
 > ---
 > 2-5.
 Famous Quote: Find a quote from a famous person you admire.
 Print the quote and the name of its author.
-Your output should look something like the following, including the quotation marks: Albert Einstein once said, “A person who never made a mistake never tried anything new.”
+Your output should look something like the following, including the quotation marks: Albert Einstein once said, "A person who never made a mistake never tried anything new."
 >
 > ---
 > 2-6.
 Famous Quote 2: Repeat Exercise 2-5, but this time, represent the famous person’s name using a variable called famous_person.
 Then compose your message and represent it with a new variable called message.
 Print your message.